djradon/public-notes/book.semantic-modeling-for-data.md

 use OWL2 and punning, a feature that allows you to use the same entity in your model as both a class and an individual.
 The trick with punning is that the reasoner decides at runtime whether the entity should be interpreted as a class or individual, based on the entity’s context.
 Thus if, for example, the entity is linked to a class via an instantiation relation, it is treated as an individual, while if it is related to it via a subclass relation, it is treated as a class.
 In other words, even though the entity has one single identifier, depending on its context, it is evaluated by the reasoner as a different thing.

 Keep in mind that, while punning can be a useful technique, it’s not a free ticket to treating all entities as both a class and an individual.
-As Michael Uschold rightly argues in [209], punning is more syntactic trickery than an actual solution to the semantic problem of metaclasses, because the only thing it does is raise an invisible wall between the two interpretations of the entity.
+As @michael-uschold rightly argues in [209], punning is more syntactic trickery than an actual solution to the semantic problem of metaclasses, because the only thing it does is raise an invisible wall between the two interpretations of the entity.
 This wall may relieve you from having to use different names for the same thing, but it can also confuse your fellow modelers and users of your model if you are not careful.

 ## To Subclass or Not to Subclass?